MicrosoftDocs/azure-docs/articles/app-service/environment/how-to-migrate.md

 :::image type="content" source="./media/migration/input-custom-domain-suffix.png" alt-text="Add custom domain suffix configuration.":::

-After adding your custom domain suffix details, the "Migrate" button will be enabled.
+After you add your custom domain suffix details, the "Migrate" button will be enabled.

 :::image type="content" source="./media/migration/custom-domain-suffix.png" alt-text="Configuration details have been added and environment is ready for migration.":::